I am a student in informatics. Aged 23. I like fighting games

 - Actual Pacifist

 - Apologises a Lot: An easy way to annoy me.
-I don't apologize and don't ask for apologies.
+I don't apologize (or voluntarily botch them up) and don't ask for apologies.

 - Character Check